johnsafe/help-docs/docs/repo/git-pr-mode.md

 remote: +---------------------------------------------------------------------+
 remote: | The following tips are provided by Code:                          |
 remote: +---------------------------------------------------------------------+
-remote: | change request #31644 update failed.                                 |
+remote: | Code review #31644 update failed.                                 |
-remote: | You need to be the author or reviewer to update this change request. |
+remote: | You need to be the author or reviewer to update this Code review. |
 remote: +---------------------------------------------------------------------+
 ```